-- To what extent the proposed research project impacts a critical problem or an important scientific question relevant to one of the FY22 PRMRP Topic Areas. - To what extent the proposed research project addresses one of the FY22 PRMRP Strategic Goals. - How the proposed research project, if successful, will make important scientific advances in the relevant field of research. - o To what degree the proposed project could make a significant impact on the lives of relevant patient populations in the short term and/or long term.
+- To what extent the proposed research project impacts a critical problem or an important scientific question relevant to one of the FY23 PRMRP Topic Areas. - To what extent the proposed research project impacts a critical problem or an important scientific question relevant to one of the FY23 PRMRP Strategic Goals. - o To what extent the research has the potential to generate preliminary data that can be used as a foundation for future research projects. - o To what extent the proposed research has potential for impact, either short-term or long-term, on the field of study and/or patient care.

-• Research Strategy and Feasibility
+Research Strategy and Feasibility